Get ready for the 64th Ann Arbor Film Festival

 • Special Events: Opening Night Party & Screenings.

-• Online Awards Programs: Enjoy the festival online until April 13.
+• Online Awards Programs: Enjoy the festival online.

 Film Fest FAQ